Toggle mobile menu visibility

 The £1.5m capital funding is being provided to meet the capital costs associated with projects that help ensure sufficient places for:

-• Children taking up an early years place through the expanded 30-hours entitlement for qualifying working parents
+• Children taking up an early years place through the expanded 30-hours entitlement for qualifying working parents and carers

-• Increasing the supply of wraparound childcare for primary-school aged children
+• Increasing the supply of wraparound childcare for primary school aged children

 How the capital can be spent